seanpmaxwell/jet-schema/README.md

 Reasons to use Jet-Schema 😎
 - TypeScript first!
-- Quick, terse, simple, easy-to-use (there are only 3 function exports and 2 type exports).
+- Quick, terse, simple, easy-to-use (you can probably learn every feature in like 30 minutes).
 - Much smaller and less complex than most schema-validation libraries.
 - Typesafety works both ways, you can either force a schema structure using a pre-defined type OR you can infer a type from a schema.
 - `new` and `test` functions provided automatically on every new schema.